💡 Learn How to Navigate SEC Cyber Rules with Crimson Vista, BDO, and Norton Rose Fulbright 📅 Free Webinar | November 21 👉Register Now!

-A Comprehensive Guide: Texas Biometrics Laws
+A Comprehensive Guide: Texas Biometrics Laws in 2024

 Texas, along with Washington and Illinois, is among the states that have enacted legislation governing the use of biometric data.
 Texas have enacted these laws: